MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/expressions.md

 ### Copy-and-Update Expressions

-Since all Q# types are value types---with the qubits taking a somewhat special role---formally a "copy" is created when a value is bound to a symbol, or when a symbol is rebound.
+Since all Q# types are value types — with the qubits taking a somewhat special role —formally a "copy" is created when a value is bound to a symbol, or when a symbol is rebound.
 That is to say, the behavior of Q# is the same as if a copy were created on assignment.
 Of course in practice only the relevant pieces are actually recreated as needed.